taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Felix, covering his face with his hands, furious at the tears that won't stop streaming down his face: "SCC (Squamous cell carcinoma) is still one of the most treatable skin cancers, even for a second diagnosis.
 He might be fine."

-Felix now looks up, straight at Majhee, eyes full of determined fire behind the wall of tears: "I want to finish the eSyrup eye project, *before* Space Consortium can get their filthy hands on another patent."
+Felix now looks up, straight at Majhee, eyes full of determined fire behind the wall of tears: "I want to finish the eSyrup biofilm project, *before* Space Consortium can get their filthy hands on another patent."

 Nova: "I'm sure we could manage without you--"

 Kai, arms folded, looking down at her lap with hard eyes: "We can't finish this project in time without Felix.
 My hands hurt too much now.
-We all know that the splicing technique is more art than algorithm, and Felix is our *best*."
+We all know that splicing is more art than algorithm, and Felix is our *best*."

 Kai looks over at Nova: "And you've already been pushing yourself to the limit.
 I know you've been sleeping under your desk for the last week."
 Nova also bursts into tears, and Kai's face falls, looking terribly apologetic but unwilling to admit it.